Seven Jewish Children: Other productions

 A copy of the play was sent to the BBC.
 Jeremy Howe, the commissioning drama editor for Radio 4, said that both he and Mark Damazer, the channel's controller, considered the play a "brilliant piece", but agreed that it could not be broadcast because of the BBC's policy of editorial impartiality.

 The first staged reading of the play in New York City took place on 16 March 2009 at the Brecht Forum and featured Broadway actress Kathleen Chalfant.

 A rehearsed reading took place at the State Library of Victoria in Melbourne on 18 May 2009 at a fund-raising event for Australians for Palestine.
 As a result of her participation, the Jewish actress Miriam Margolyes had an invitation withdrawn to perform in front of residents at a home run by the Australian Jewish Care.

 A Hebrew translation of the play was staged in Tel Aviv on 11 June 2009.
 It was directed online via Skype and video by Samieh Jabbarin, who has been under house arrest for four months.
 The play was also performed at the American University in Cairo, Egypt, directed by a Palestinian student as part of an advanced directing class.

 In May 2009, the city of Liverpool withdrew public funding from a theatre festival that had scheduled Seven Jewish Children after the producers refused to also perform another play, Seven Other Children by Richard Stirling of Evergreen Theatrical Productions.
-Development coordinator for the festival Madeline Heneghan remarked that since "The program is planned months in advance." the request was "unrealistic at this point".
+Development coordinator for the festival Madeline Heneghan remarked that since the program was "planned months in advance" the request was "unrealistic at this point".

 The Rude Guerrilla Theatre Co. of Orange County, California, announced that it will be producing the play.
 The New York Theatre Workshop and the Public Theater are said to be considering a New York City production.
 Both of them have performed plays by Churchill before.

 Canadian group Independent Jewish Voices sponsored the play's Canadian premiere in Montreal with 3 performances.

 Gustavus Adolphus College ran the show for 2 weekends from 30 October 2009 to 7 November 2009.
 It was performed after another one of Caryl Churchill's plays Far Away, as well as a response to this play called Seven Palestinian Children by Deb Margolin.

 On 30 November 2009, the play was performed in the Lebanese American University in Beirut, Lebanon.
 The play was staged by a Lebanese student, Fuad Halwani as part of a Play Production course.
 Due to its success the play was performed again twice in the university campus, once on 26 March in celebration of World Theatre Day and again on 21 April as part of an Arab Popular Culture seminar.
 The play also participated and was performed in the University Theatre Festival in Fes, Morocco in April 2010.